turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 ### Design your database

-Do not use Parent/Child as your relationship

 Each person will come up with their own one to many relationship.
 This should represent a real world example of your choice.
 An example would be:
 - Shelters and Pets
 - A Shelter has many Pets
-- A Pet belongs to a Shelter.
+- A Pet belongs to one Shelter.

+Do not use Parent/Child as your relationship

 These relationships are yours to create, but we instructors are happy to provide feedback on the relationships if asked.